nicolascagna96/Fit-Zone/README.md

 ## Introduction

-Fit Zone is a web-based e-commerce application that provides users with the tools and resources they need to achieve their fitness goals.
-The website is hosted on Heroku at https://fit-zone.herokuapp.com/.
+FitZone is   The website is hosted on Heroku at https://fit-zone.herokuapp.com/.

 ![picture alt](/static/image/fit-zone-home.PNG "fit-zone-homepage")